Do You Know the Worst, Good, Better, Best Ways to Sell Art?

 You have patrons who know, like and trust you.
 They collect your work and are your best source of referrals.
 When these things happen, your marketing costs go very low and your margins very high.
 Your returns are practically zero.
 And, your comfort level is 100%, or close to it with them.
-This is as close to marketing perfection as you can get.
+Direct patronage is as close to marketing perfection as you can get.

 I can’t think of any reason you wouldn’t want to make it a top priority to sell your art to people who like artists and like to collect art.
 If you are prolific in your art making and equal in building relationships, there is no reason you can’t have 200, 300, or more patrons on your list.

-Making a goal of attaining a larger number of collectors is neither unreasonable nor unattainable.
+Making a goal of attaining a more significant number of collectors is neither unreasonable nor unattainable.
 What you achieve is dependent on your desire, production, ambition, and productivity.
 As such, your goals are highly personal.
 That means only you get the final decision on setting and living by them.
 So, whether you choose to target 50 or 300 collectors is your decision.
 All other input is just opinions.
 Of course, some are better taken than others.

 Successfully selling art on a steady basis is always challenging.
 Maintaining a prosperous career is also daunting.
 Few small business owners or merchants are charged with making whatever it is they sell.
 Most source and order their goods.
 Hardly any need to create a steady stream of exclusive works to supply the business.

-As an artist entrepreneur, you have all the duties and responsibilities of any small business merchant.
+As an artist-entrepreneur, you have all the duties and responsibilities of any small business merchant.
 Plus, you have the added task of being the creative engine that generates salable art for the business.
-So, pat yourself on the back for being special.
+So, pat yourself on the back for being unique.
 Then get back to work because your buyers don’t care.
 They never think about things in that way.
 And it’s not your job, nor will it do you any good to inform them.
 I know, and your fellow artists know.
 We appreciate you for these required extra efforts to make a successful career.